jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-048.md

 How, from such a generation, the proportion between the thickness of its particles and the thickness of air particles, as well as between the particles themselves and the force by which the air-aether globules move them, follows?

-When these globules act a little less than usual, they turn water into ice and air into water; but when they act a little more strongly, they turn the thinner water particles, namely those that are flexible, into air.
+When these globules act a little less than usual, they turn water into ice and air into water.

+But when they act a little more strongly, they turn the thinner water particles, namely those that are flexible, into air.